 Never give personal information about yourself or the family.
 Names, addresses.
 School etc, times at school or not at home, places I like to go to.

-Do accept a contact as a 'friend' unless you already know then as a friend in real life.
+Do not accept a contact as a 'friend' unless you already know them as a friend in real life.